 The myth of Saint Valentine is hard to trace, he was like Santa in as much as he was drawn from folklore and legend and there were loads of him.
 Quite how he became linked to romantic love is not reasonably clear.
-There were a few guys called Valentine knocking about in Ancient Rome, most of them martyrs with no love in their lives apart from a range of deities and possibly the odd donkey.
+There were a few guys called Valentine knocking about in Ancient Rome, there are eleven Saint Valentine’s in the Christian callendar, most of them martyrs with no love in their lives apart from a range of deities and possibly the odd donkey.
 Yes, some of them made sacrifices, but not for love, maybe for pies.Pope Gelasius I declared a Feast Day for Saint Valentine in 496 AD, without really knowing who the guy was just that he had done “something good known only to God”.
 However, it seems that Gelasius was just trying to deflect from the established, rather wilder feast, Lupercalia, which was some kind of Pagan key party taking place between 13th and 15th February and involving pairing lovers by pulling names out of an urn; an infant-suckling She-Wolf; a bunch of scone-baking vestal virgins; the sacrificial blood of a slaughtered goat being anointed on the foreheads of two young lovers then wiped off with milk-soaked wool; nobles and magistrates laughing and running naked through villages and whipping women on their bare bottoms with shaggy thorns to rid the town of evil spirits and to promote fertility (who needs IVF?) and, presumably, to give themselves perverse pleasure.
 Interestingly enough, Gelasius abolished Lupercalia in the same year he declared 14th February Saint Valentine’s Feast Day – coincidence?
 So, instead of thorny whipping, hysterical laughter and beast blood, a more ‘Christian’ approach to courting was encouraged, sadly.

 Bring back Lupercalia, I say.
 So, who was Valentine and how is he connected to the card?